facebook/zstd/tests/README.md

     tries=    : Maximum number of random restarts on a single strategy before switching (Default 3) Higher values will make optimizer run longer, more chances to find better solution. memLog    : Limits the log of the size of each memotable (1 per strategy).
-Setting memLog = 0 turns off memoization -P#          : generated sample compressibility
+Setting memLog = 0 turns off memoization --display=   : which params to display, uses all --zstd parameter names and 'cParams' to display only compression parameters.
+ -P#          : generated sample compressibility
  -t#          : Caps runtime of operation in seconds (default : 99999 seconds (about 27 hours ))
  -v           : Prints Benchmarking output